 If I had to pick one type of photos that is almost guaranteed to do well on Instagram, I would surely go for sunsets.
 Even though I try my best to not become a sunset person on Instagram, my sunset photos get more likes than anything else I post.
 And I can understand why.
 If done correctly, sunset images can indeed be very beautiful.

-Even though it’s not hard to take stunning sunset photos, most people only tend to get average results.
+Even though it’s not hard to do stunning sunset photography, most people only tend to get average results.
 To make sure that you aren’t one of them, I created this tutorial for shooting and editing the perfect sunset photo with your iPhone.

 Shooting a Sunset